rarebreed/rarebreed.github.io/_posts/2018-03-26-rust-plus-ml.md

 I think I am ready to go back into a language that doesn't treat you with kid-gloves.
 Inevitably, in a higher level language you will hit some strange and bizarre error.
 And then you will stare at it blankly, for a long long time.
-Trying to get your debugger to go deeper and deeper into the guts of some library, or worse, the runtime of the language.
+Trying to get your debugger to go deeper and deeper into the guts of some library, or worse, the runtime of the language is fraught with peril.
 When there is too much hand-waving going on, and your language tells you "please don't look at the man behind the curtains", this can bite you bad.
 Sure, having to work with raw bits, bytes, and native executables may seem scary, but they are also for the most part exposed.

 Lastly, I am seriously impressed with the compiler error messages.
 It practically tells you how to fix your code.
-Granted, it's been a few years since I did c(++) coding, and the clang compiler did improve things quite a bit, but sometimes I wanted to smash my face through the monitor trying to figure out byzantine error messages (ever forget to put a semi-colon at the end of a class or struct?)
+Granted, it's been a few years since I did c(++) coding, and the clang compiler did improve things quite a bit, but sometimes I wanted to smash my face through the monitor trying to figure out byzantine error messages.
+Did you ever forget to put a semi-colon at the end of a class or struct?

 ## The bad